Djangodv/notes/gitub.md

 ## Github setup

-`ssh-keygen -t ed25519`: generate an SSH key on your computer with the ED25519 cryptographic algorithm(-t type);
+`ssh-keygen -t ed25519`: generate an SSH key on your computer with the ED25519 cryptographic algorithm(-t type)
 >Use the generated public key in 'SSH keys' on Github

 `git config -l`: list configurations